History of Ethiopia: Oromo Expansion

 King Susenyos I receives the patriarch of the Latins.

-The Oromo Invasions were a series of encroachments in the 16th and 17th centuries by the Oromo people from North Kenya to more northern regions.
+The Oromo Invasions were a series of encroachments in the 16th and 17th centuries by the Oromo people from Southern Ethiopia to more northern regions.
 The migrations had a severe impact on the Solomonic dynasty of Abyssinia, as well as an impact on the recently weakened Adal Sultanate.
 The migrations concluded in around 1710 when the Oromo conquered the kingdom of Ennarea in the Gibe region.

 In the 17th century, the Ethiopian emperor Susenyos I relied on Oromo support to gain power and married an Oromo woman.
 While initial relations between the Oromo and Amhara were cordial, conflict erupted after the emperor tried to convert the Oromo to Christianity.
 Many Oromo entered in emperor Susenyos' domain in response.

 In the 17th and 18th centuries, much of the Oromo people gradually underwent conversion to Islam, especially around Harar, modern Arsi and modern Bale.
 The Oromo Muslims regarded the Imam of Harar as their spiritual guide while retaining some of their original culture and socio-political organisation.
 Scholars believe the Oromo converted to Islam as a means of preserving their identity and a bulwark against assimilation into Ethiopia.

 The Oromo also formed political coalitions with previously subdued people of Ethiopia, including the Sidama people and the locals of Ennarea, Gibe and Kingdom of Damot.